 Why Reno Nevada Solar Panels Mean Social Status

-Solar has become the main renewable energy for residential installs across the world, and in Reno Nevada as well.
+Solar has become the main renewable energy for residential installs in Reno, Nevada.
 Although solar is spreading among all, the wealthy seem to have a particular interest in it.

 The Purpose Behind Wealthy Reno Solar Purchases